 I REALLY don't like reading stuff which blatantly favours specific characters while outright insulting other characters (Particularly when the characters were essentially good people who just made a few mistakes); for example, Buffy fics that feature extensive Buffy-bashing and generally portrays her as being utterly incompetent as a Slayer and a leader while making Xander out to be some kind of demon-busting machine, Smallville stories which focus solely on Clark's mistakes with Lana without focusing on his positive actions, Twilight fics criticising the Cullens for their attitude towards their human-drinking associates, or Harry Potter fics where ALL of his closest friends- or at least Dumbledore and the entire Weasley family- are merely using him for their own ends rather than actually caring about him as a person.

-When reading fan fiction, while I recognise that we all have different views on how characters reacted to events that took place, I find it annoying when certain writers go on about how their stories explore what the characters 'should' have done when faced with that situation; just because THEY didn't like what happened in the original story doesn't mean that other people didn't, and they should just focus on presenting an interesting alternative course of events for fans to read rather than imply that other readers are stupid if they liked what originally took place
+While I recognise that we all have different views on how characters reacted to events that took place, I find it annoying when certain writers go on about how their stories explore what the characters 'should' have done when faced with that situation; just because THEY didn't like what happened in the original story doesn't mean that other people didn't, and they should just focus on presenting an interesting alternative course of events for fans to read rather than imply that other readers are stupid if they liked what originally took place

 I'll tolerate character death if it's not too early in the plot and it serves a clear purpose, but don't kill people off just to replace them with someone you like better or something like that; like when I chose who would die in Back from the Past, the death has to mean something and come at an appropriate time, or it just seems like you're trying to get rid of characters you can't be bothered with.

-I generally prefer longer fics- 60 000 words or over- with good characterisation, a clear writing style, and engaging plot developments; I'll vary my opinion on writing style if the plot and characterisation are still good, and I'll check out the occasional shorter story if it has a particular pairing I really like, but in cases like Supernatural- where my only real 'rule' is that I won't read Wincest or slash fiction as I have no specific favourite pairing-, length and an engaging plot are the first things I look for.
+I generally prefer longer fics- 60 000 words or over- with good characterisation, a clear writing style, and engaging plot developments; I'll vary my opinion on writing style if the plot and characterisation are still good, and I'll check out the occasional shorter story if it has a particular pairing I really like, but in cases like Supernatural- where my only real 'rule' is that I won't read Wincest or slash fiction as I have no specific favourite pairing- length and an engaging plot are the first things I look for.

-When reading Supernatural fics focusing on Castiel as a character- by which I mean he has a distinctive role as an individual rather than him appearing in the plot as the Winchesters' angelic back-up-, I prefer stories that acknowledge the fact that Jimmy Novak is in Castiel's body as well as Castiel (Such as "It's All in The Details", where Castiel goes back to change history by 'buying' Dean's soul himself; not only does the writer include some conversations between Castiel and his vessel, but Castiel lets Jimmy re-take control at one point to talk to his younger self); after everything that Jimmy sacrificed to let Castiel continue to operate on Earth, it just frustrates me that the series has gone this long with the only subsequent reference to Jimmy since Castiel was temporarily forced out of him being that time when Famine caused Castiel to succumb to Jimmy's hunger for red meat.
+When reading Supernatural fics focusing on Castiel as a character- by which I mean he has a distinctive role as an individual rather than him appearing in the plot as the Winchesters' angelic back-up- I prefer stories that acknowledge the fact that Jimmy Novak is in Castiel's body as well as Castiel (Such as "It's All in The Details", where Castiel goes back to change history by 'buying' Dean's soul himself; not only does the writer include some conversations between Castiel and his vessel, but Castiel lets Jimmy re-take control at one point to talk to his younger self); after everything that Jimmy sacrificed to let Castiel continue to operate on Earth, it just frustrates me that the series has gone this long with the only subsequent reference to Jimmy since Castiel was temporarily forced out of him being that time when Famine caused Castiel to succumb to Jimmy's hunger for red meat.

-When reading crossovers, I greatly prefer it when BOTH sides are able to make a positive contribution to the crisis that drew them together, rather than one of the two sides completely overwhelming the other; whether it be something like the crew of Serenity providing the Enterprise-D with local information ("Lost in the Woods"), SG-1 joining forces with the Scooby Gang to stop a Goa'uld who's acquired an amy of demons ("The Scarab"), or the Winchesters protecting Harry Potter from demons who want to sacrifice Harry as a Seal (The ), the important thing is that each side has something that the other one needs to get the job done, rather than have someone new just coming into a situation to tell the other characters that they've been dealing with this threat the wrong way and take over while treating the others like idiots.
+When reading crossovers, I greatly prefer it when BOTH sides are able to make a positive contribution to the crisis that drew them together, rather than one of the two sides completely overwhelming the other; whether it be something like the crew of Serenity providing the Enterprise-D with local information ("Lost in the Woods"), SG-1 joining forces with the Scooby Gang to stop a Goa'uld who's acquired an amy of demons ("The Scarab"), or the Winchesters protecting Harry Potter from demons who want to sacrifice Harry as a Seal (The 'Demented!Verse' series), the important thing is that each side has something that the other one needs to get the job done, rather than have someone new just coming into a situation to tell the other characters that they've been dealing with this threat the wrong way and take over while treating the others like idiots.

 Torchwood-wise, I'd prefer fics that don't focus excessively on the Jack/Ianto element; they're both good characters, but could people write something where the person Jack's having sex with isn't a major part?
 He's omnisexual, but that doesn't mean he's ALWAYS thinking about sex!

-Twilight, I prefer AUs which retain the vampire elements of the plot- such as this one plot where Edward was turned by Victoria before Carlisle could meet him and was abandoned immediately afterwards, subsequently killing humans because he didn't know any other way to live until he met Bella at college in the present-; the whole ESSENCE of Twilight is the fact that it's a vampire in love with a human, and therefore any 'Human AU' stories completely ignore the most essential part of the original series, with making them human serving no real purpose other than allowing you to write an essentially original fic without having to bother too much about details like creating names or in-depth backgrounds for your characters
+Twilight, I prefer AUs which retain the vampire elements of the plot- such as this one plot where Edward was turned by Victoria before Carlisle could meet him and was abandoned immediately afterwards, subsequently killing humans because he didn't know any other way to live until he met Bella at college in the present-; the whole ESSENCE of Twilight is the fact that it's a vampire in love with a human, and therefore any 'Human AU' stories completely ignore the most essential part of the original series, with making them human serving no real purpose other than allowing you to write an essentially original fic without having to bother too much about details like creating names or in-depth backgrounds for your characters.

 In Avengers fics, I'm not a big fan of Loki-centric fiction; the guy may have had some SERIOUS family and identity issues, but that doesn't excuse him trying to conquer an entire PLANET just to basically stick it to his brother (I might check out some stories where Loki redeems himself if I think the plots look interesting, but I DEFINITELY won't read something pairing him up with one of the Avengers; forgiving him is one thing, falling for him is something else).